SamadritaBhattacharya/webdeff/README.md

 Extremely frustrated and tired.
 Do not feel like studying.
 Loosing concentration.
-Also use React for frontend and know the concept of virtual DOM
+Also use React for frontend and know the concepts and working of virtual DOM

 **DOM Manipulation**